 This class provides participants with opportunities to learn various Indian folk art traditions and gain knowledge of their cultural context.
-These include henna painting, floor painting with rice powder, creating clay oil lamps for Diwali (the festival of lights) or create a friendship bracelet to share with others.
-It draw comparisons between Indian cultural traditions and those of their own, while also improving their hand-eye coordination and social development.
+These include henna painting, floor painting with rice powder, creating clay oil lamps for Diwali (the festival of lights) or creating a friendship bracelet to share with others.
+It draws comparisons between Indian cultural traditions and those of their own, while also improving their hand-eye coordination and social development.

 Kathak Dance of North India

 This program teaches the classical storytelling and rhythmic dance of North India in a way that can be tailored to suit seniors of all abilities.
 It provides opportunities for creative expression, promotes understanding and appreciation of other cultures, as well as communication and connection.
 Beginning with a brief history of the art form, the class includes opportunities to observe or participate in Kathak technique and interactive storytelling.